Founder and President

-Scott has actively pursued the use of Autonomous Surface Vehicles (ASVs) as platforms for ocean sensors for over 15 years.
-In 2000, he designed and built the first Navocean sail-powered prototype, the “mini-Nav I”, as a proof-of-concept for the University of Washington Applied Physics Laboratory (APL).
-The success of the mini-Nav led to demand for 2 semi-autonomous catamarans, funded by marine mammal research grants from the UW and University of British Columbia.
-In 2005, Scott received a grant from the Maine Technology Institute to develop an autonomous sailboat, the Nav2.
-The Nav2 proved the feasibility of sail and solar ASVs, and Navocean was born.
-In 2015, Navocean delivered it’s first production-ready prototype, the Nav3, to the Maine Physical Oceanography Group for use in the Gulf of Maine.
+Scott has over 20 years of experience with design and fabrication of custom Automated Surface Vessels (ASVs) for ocean data collection.
+In 2000 he designed and built the first Navocean sail-powered prototype, the “mini-Nav I”, as a proof-of-concept for the University of Washington Applied Physics Laboratory (APL).
+The success of the mini-Nav led to demand for 2 semi-autonomous catamarans, funded by marine mammal research grants from the University of Washington and University of British Columbia.
+Scott went on to receive grants from the Maine Technology Institute in collaboration with the Physical Oceanography Group at the University of Maine to further develop sail powered ASV prototypes, the original “Nav2” and a larger “Nav3”.
+Scott founded Navocean Inc in 2016.

 Ethan has a M.S.E.E. degree in Controls and Robotics from the University of Washington and Bachelor degrees in Math, Comp-Sci, and Physics from Whitman College.